dough10/rebooter/README.md

 The "repeat" property is how long between pings in hours.
 Default is 15 min or 0.25 hours

-The "relayPin" property is the Number of the GPIO pin you have connected to your relay.  **GPIO number not ping number**
+The "relayPin" property is the Number of the GPIO pin you have connected to your relay.  **GPIO number not pin number**

 The 'graphLength' property is how many data points will be displayed on graphs